 Tying restaurant app data back to your internal operations is crucial because missteps could trickle down to the customer level.
 Do you have internal nurtures or tasks set up in the system to help your employees?
 Your employees are likely over capacity and could use the help.

 Imagine your data shows an upcoming surge of business.
 Does it prompt your managers to evaluate the schedule for the proper staffing levels?
 Without this, your restaurant could be left shorthanded, leaving staff and customers frustrated and compromising service quality and satisfaction.

 Virtually all major gift-giving holidays (ahem, Christmas) create spikes in gift card demand.
 So how can your data help your employees prepare ahead of time or even automate the process?
 Use it to look at past trends to get an estimate of how cards you will need or even put the entire process online.
 Set your team up for success during gift card season so customers leave happy.

 Get the most from your restaurant app

 Restaurant apps and customer data don’t have to be overwhelming.
 In fact, with a robust app solution, you can take full advantage of countless pieces of information, so use it!

 Start by finding a technology partner to assist with everything from strategy to launch.
 Detroit Labs can help.
-Check out our e-book for more details on how to select the right partner, and subscribe to our blog for tips on how technology solutions can help your restaurant.
+Check out our e-book for more details, and subscribe to our blog for tips on how technology solutions can help your restaurant.